beothorn/DuckLibrary/README.md

 With the rise

-The entries are in JSON format inside duckbase.json
+The entries are in JSON format inside the folder duckbase

 These lists will be expanded.